na-na-hi/renget/archive/chespinsweek.md

 Mindy nods, a hint of sadness on her face.
 “I never really fit in there anyways.
 I think I'll be happier here.”

 I know she never felt like she belonged, but I didn't think a single day out on a mission would be enough to get her to quit!
 “Oh...
+Are you sure?
+Maybe you'll feel differently as you go on more missions and grow more confident?”

+Mindy looks down at the ground.
+“I'd rather just go home, but...
+I don't know, the stories I hear about missions from everybody else scares me!
+I'm not cut out for that kind of life, and even if I was... the looks I get going into town really bother me.”

+“Maybe you just need a partner of your own?
+I know I wouldn't have been able to do half of what I've done if I never met...
+Wooper.”
+I let out a sad sigh, when's this week going to be over?
+“Someone that'll stick by you through everything and always support you...
+Surely you'd feel more comfortable with that?”

+Mindy kicks at the ground a little, fidgeting around.
+“Maybe one of these puffballs here will be like that for me?
+Either way, guild life is too hectic for me, sorry...”

-Well, I'm sure you'd be welcomed back if you ever changed your mind.”
+“Well, I'm sure you'd be welcomed back if you ever changed your mind.”
 Mindy nods towards the house she just left.
 “She said I could stay at her place.
 It looks like it's a better fit for me, so...
 Thanks for the help.
 Even if the guild didn't work out, I don't know what I'd have done if you didn't find me that day.”

 I put her old badge in my bag.
 “I get it.
 You think you'll be cozier here.
 The way I see it, we've got to choose coziness over anything else.”
 I give her hand a little shake, saying, “Take care, and good luck with the training.”
 With that business settled, I begin to make the walk back home.